 - Bad: “I am writing you today to inquire about a role at your company.”

 - Good: “Hello!
 While searching for opportunities, I saw this amazing one with your company [link].
-I was really excited to see this, because it’s such a perfect opportunity to create real value on your team.
+I was really excited to see this because it’s such a perfect opportunity to create real value for your team.
 I couldn’t wait to write to you!”